Defining and Calling Functions #

 Concept Mapping: Fully corresponds to C#’s Optional Arguments.

-• Behavior: The mechanisms are almost identical.
-However, in Swift, it is generally recommended to place parameters without default values first, and those with default values later (though Swift syntax doesn’t strictly enforce this, it is a good practice), which aligns with C#’s rule (optional parameters must appear after required parameters).
+- Behavior: The mechanisms are nearly identical.
+However, in Swift, it is generally recommended to place parameters with default values at the end (though Swift syntax doesn’t enforce it, it is a good habit), which aligns with C#’s rule (optional parameters must appear after required parameters).

-• Concept Explanation: Allows a function to accept zero or more values of a specific type.
-Currently, only one Variadic parameter is allowed, and it must be placed at the end of the parameter list.
+- Concept Explanation: Allows a function to accept zero or more values of a specific type.

 func arithmeticMean(_ numbers: Double...) -> Double {